MICA-MNI/micapipe/docs/pages/02.flairproc/index.rst

 .. admonition:: Prerequisites 🖐🏼

-    You need to run ``-proc_structural``, ``-proc_freesurfer`` and ``-post_structural`` before this stage
+    You need to run ``-proc_structural``, ``-proc_surf`` and ``-post_structural`` before this stage

 .. tabs::

     .. tab:: Processing steps

+        - GM and WM segmentation of flair
-        - Apply N4 bias correction
+        - Bias field correction weighted by white matter
-        - Intensities are truncated (clamped) to values between 1st and 99th percentiles
-        - Intensities are rescaled to values between 0 and 100
+        - Get the mode for each tissue: GM and WM
-        - Normalize image intensities by average intensity at WM/GM interface
+        - Normalize intensities by peak of WM (mode).
+This normalization will center the peak of the WM mode intensity at ZERO.
-        - Affine registration of FLAIR image to T1w nativepro using each scan (default) or label-based affine registration (synthseg)
+        - Brains mask of the normalized flair
+        - Registration of flair to `nativepro`
-        - Map FLAIR image to fsnative surface
+        - Map flair midthickness to fsLR-32k, fsLR-5k and fsaverage5

     .. tab:: Usage